Table of Contents

 - What is a felony DUI?
 One of the worst things that can occur to a client is to get a felony DUI in Washington State.
 I recently has one felony DUI client in Snohomish County Superior Court and another in King County Superior Court.
 The King County felony DUI client got a DUI in 2006 in Redmond and received a 12-month sentence that I plea bargained down from 18 months.
 He was elderly and physically sick and had some mild mental health issues, too – but the prosecutor didn’t really care and hard as I fought against it, with relentless negotiations, I could not keep him from going to prison for a year.
 His prior DUI was a Vehicular Assault DUI in which some person he ran into had some leg injuries.
 In the Snohomish County Superior Court felony DUI, that client’s prior was a Vehicular Homicide and he could not stop drinking after the new DUI in Monroe, Washington, either, thus his sentence was slightly greater.
 Unfortunately, neither of these felony DUI clients had a good defense for trial or any compelling facts for pretrial motion.
 Another felony DUI client I had in Snohomish County Superior Court had a prior Vehicular Homicide, then got a new DUI and retained me to represent him.
 A few weeks before sentencing he got another DUI.
 8 years in prison.
 The judge complimented me for my exhaustive defense efforts for this client, who was a very nice guy and had a wonderful family, but in the end none of that mattered.
 These cases are tough to defend and often must go to trial, but that, too, is risky.
 Felony DUI’s in Washington state are the result of a DUI that is a Vehicular Assault or a Vehicular Homicide, or the result of getting one’s 5th DUI in a 10 year period, or any DUI a person gets of any type following conviction on any type of prior felony DUI.
 Due to the drastic consequences, which sometimes can mean 5-8 years in prison or more, these felony DUI’s must be fought hard and from the very outset.
 If you have been charged with one call me now or first thing tomorrow morning.
 You are in deep trouble and we need to get ‘rocking and rolling’ immediately and ‘big time’ with your aggressive, clever all-out defense.
 Don’t waste time getting legal help for a felony DUI.
 They can be won and they can come out better than worse, but we must leave no stone unturned and not get a late start.

 - Why should I hire you, Mr. Weinberg, to defend me?
 I’ve successfully defended thousands of clients during my more than 28 years in practice.
-I know how the system works in all the courts in this region and am both hard working and fearless.
+I know how the system works in all the courts in this region and am both hard working and effective.
 I also am accessible to you at all times, am tactful and discreet in how I represent my clients, and have very reasonable fees.
 I have many hundreds of former clients who’ve thanked me for my tireless work on their cases, refer me to their friends and family members, and who usually come back to me if they get into trouble again.
 Knowledge, Compassion, Hard Work and an aggressive defense.
 You want a lawyer who cares about you, takes your calls, works for the money you pay him or her, and delivers results.
 That’s why.

 There is much for each of us to do and no time to waste.
 I look forward to your call and trying to figure out the best way I can help you.